João Garcia: Biography

 On 20 July 2007 João reached the summit of K2, the second highest mountain in the world, making his ninth successful ascent of 8000+ mountains.
 It was a memorable, tough climb, with several expeditions getting together for the summit push.
 As always, João was one of the very few that did not use supplemental oxygen during the climb.

 On 20 May 2008 João reached the summit of Makalu (8,462 m), his 10th eight-thousander.
 After considerable logistic complications in the Everest region due to the mayhem caused by the Olympic flame trip to the roof of the world, João reached base camp late in the season and ended up summiting alone, under strong wind.

 On 18 July 2008 João summitted Broad Peak (8,051 m), his 11th eight-thousander.

 On 28 April 2009 he reached the summit of Manaslu (8,163 m) after yet another difficult climb.
 He was joined by four members of a Korean expedition while most climbers involved in the summit push were forced to go back due to exhaustion and unfavorable climbing conditions.On 10 July 2009 João summitted Nanga Parbat (8,126 m), his 13th eight-thousander.

 He summited Annapurna (8,091 m) on 17 April 2010.
 With this accomplishment he has reached the summit of all the 14 eight-thousanders and become one of the few mountaineers to achieve this without the use of supplementary oxygen.

-João Garcia has also already climbed the Seven Summits (the highest mountains of each of the seven continents): Mount Everest (Asia), Aconcagua (South America), Mount McKinley (North America), Elbrus (Europe), Vinson Massif (Antarctica), Kilimanjaro (Africa) and Mount Kosciuszko (Australia).
+João Garcia has also climbed the Seven Summits (the highest mountains of each of the seven continents): Mount Everest (Asia), Aconcagua (South America), Denali (North America), Elbrus (Europe), Vinson Massif (Antarctica), Kilimanjaro (Africa) and Mount Kosciuszko (Australia).

 Nowadays, João Garcia is the only Portuguese high altitude and extreme conditions cameraman, having directed several documentaries about his expeditions, most of them broadcast on Portuguese television.
-He is the author of the book “A mais alta solidão” (The highest loneliness), having sold more than 30 thousand copies; and “Mais além – para além do Evereste” (Further – beyond Everest), published in February 2007, and dedicated to the memory of Bruno Carvalho.
+He is the author of the book “A Mais Alta Solidão” (The Highest Loneliness), having sold more than 30 thousand copies; and “Mais Além – Depois do Evereste” (Further – Beyond Everest), published in February 2007, and dedicated to the memory of Bruno Carvalho.